mecid/mecid.github.io/_posts/2022-07-13-mastering-labeledcontent-in-swiftui.md

 ```

 #### Conclusion
 Today we learned about another great view that SwiftUI provides to simplify our lives.
 To be honest, I have a similar view in my codebase that doing the same, but it is always great to have this kind of thing provided by the SDK.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!